Helping grocery suppliers grow

 How our Code Compliance Team ensures Amazon consistently complies with GSCOP

 Since Amazon’s designation under the UK’s Groceries Supply Code of Practice (GSCOP) in March 2022, we have made a number of changes to ensure we consistently comply with the requirements of the Code, and deliver a better experience for our grocery suppliers.
-Below we highlight some of the ways how we ensure we consistently comply with GSCOP:
+Below we highlight some of the ways we ensure we consistently comply with GSCOP:

 Code Compliance Officer and Code Compliance Team